 “Yeah.
 I’m glad you made me let you come.
-All of my cards will be on the table with everyone.
-I’m not optimistic about my dad, but maybe I can get acceptance or at least tolerance from my sisters and brother.
-We haven’t spoken of it for a few years, but it’s the elephant in the room.
+All of my cards will be on the table.
+I’m not optimistic about my dad, but maybe I can get acceptance or at least tolerance from the others.
+We haven’t spoken of it for a few years.
 Not sure about my mother.
 It’s one thing to hate the ‘gays.’
 It’s another to hate a woman, a person with whom a daughter or sister is in love with.”

 “Do they hate you?”

 “I like to think they just don’t understand me.”

 “I hope you’re right.
 It’s a healthy way to look at it.”